 The primary goal of the program is to prepare nurses to practice effectively in a variety of settings and administer nursing care, which promotes, maintains, and restores health to individuals, families and communities.
 Leadership and a commitment to the profession through research are included in the competencies of the programs.
 Graduates are prepared to function not only as professional practitioners, but also as educated citizens capable of effecting and dealing with change in society.

-Interested candidates should review the essential functions that are necessary of all enrolled nursing students found here.
+Interested candidates should review the essential functions (link will open as a .pdf file) that are necessary of all enrolled nursing students.

 Mission, Vision, Values

 TEAS Entrance Exam